 First let me say, one garment is NOT better than the other.
-Each takes a different approach to dealing with the swelling caused by lymphedema.
-The question is, which type of compression garment is best for managing your lymphedema long term?
-With lymphedema, consistently wearing compression garments is very important to help keep fluid from building up in your tissues.
-The more stagnant fluid that builds up, the more lymphedema goes from being something frustrating (but dealable) to something completely life debilitating.
+Each takes a different approach to dealing with swelling and discomfort.
+The question is, which type of compression garment is best for managing your condition long term?
+With conditions such as lymphedema, consistently wearing compression garments is very important to help keep fluid from building up in your tissues.
+The more stagnant fluid that builds up, the more your condition will go from being something frustrating (but dealable) to something completely life debilitating.

-The goal of traditional compression garments is to use strong pressure to constrict these systems.
+The goal of traditional compression garments is to use strong pressure to constrict affected area.
 This helps keep stagnant fluid from building up in your tissues.
 The graduated compression (more pressure at the furthest point then slowly decreasing as it goes up) helps propel fluid through the deeper lymphatic and venous channels to improve circulation.

-In relation to lymphedema, traditional compression garments are meant to help maintain the gains made during therapy and/or keep the affected area from increasing in size.
+In relation to swelling reduction, traditional compression garments are meant to help maintain the gains made during therapy and/or keep the affected area from increasing in size.

-They are not designed to reduce the swelling associated with lymphedema.
+They are not designed to reduce swelling although this can happen.

 Who is Traditional Compression Garments Best For?

-Traditional compression garments are helpful for people who have very limited lymphatic function (not easy to control the swelling or have advanced lymphedema).
+Traditional compression garments are helpful for people who have very limited lymphatic function (not easy to control the swelling).
 Your body needs help keeping as much excess fluid out of the affected area as possible.
 Without the mechanisms to get that fluid out, your affected area will continue to swell.

 Also, if you require custom garments to fit your affected area, than traditional compression garments are for you.